rpominov/basic-streams/README.md

 Same as [`chain`][chain], but when we create a new intermediate stream, we unsubscribe from the previous one.

-The given function `fn` will be applied to each value in the given `stream` to create an intermediate stream.
-The resulting stream will contain values from each of these streams produced before the next one is created.

 ```js
 import fromIterable from "@basic-streams/from-iterable"
 import chainLatest from "@basic-streams/chain-latest"